 Permanent life insurance also guarantees a death benefit to your beneficiaries for as long as you maintain your policy, not just for a fixed period of time.
 Thus, permanent policies are often favored by those looking to enter their golden years with a way to pay for final expenses, provide additional financial security to a surviving spouse, or leave a financial legacy for children or grandchildren.

-“You have to consider the individual’s financial need, but permanent life insurance can make a lot of sense as a long-term planning tool,” said Alex Panas, in an interview, a financial professional with Summit Financial Resources in Parsippany, New Jersey.
+“You have to consider the individual’s financial need, but permanent life insurance can make a lot of sense as a long-term planning tool,” said Alex Panas, in an interview, a partner and wealth planner with Synthesis Wealth Planning in Morristown, New Jersey.
 “A lot of people buy term insurance early in their lives when they may not have the cash flow to pay for a permanent policy, but as their income improves or expenses go down it may make sense to convert the policy.”
-(Calculator: How Much Life Insurance Do I Need?)
+(Calculator: How much life Insurance do I need?)

 Before consumers commit to a term-to-perm conversion, financial professionals suggest that they educate themselves on what they’re potentially gaining and what they may be giving up.

-“It’s important to rely on guidance from a strong financial professional who can guide you through buying decisions so you don’t make an inappropriate decision,” said Marv Feldman [MFG1] in an interview, president and chief executive officer of LifeHappens, a nonprofit that seeks to educate consumers about insurance products and the insurance industry.
+“It’s important to rely on guidance from a strong financial professional who can guide you through buying decisions so you don’t make an inappropriate choice,” said Marv Feldman in an interview, chief executive officer emeritus of LifeHappens, a nonprofit that seeks to educate consumers about insurance products and the insurance industry.